Thonnard/Doctoral-Thesis-LaTeX-Template/README.md

 Examples for using acronyms, references, tables and figures are provided in the template.

 ## Changing the chapter style
-Chapter style can be changed in several ways (e.g. https://texblog.org/2012/07/03/fancy-latex-chapter-styles/).
+The chapter style can be changed in several ways (e.g. https://texblog.org/2012/07/03/fancy-latex-chapter-styles/).
 Below you can find a straightforward example.
 Adding following code to the preamble will replace the standard chapter style with the ChapterNumber | LongTitle format.

 ```
 % change chapter style